Nuclear Power Explained: All You Need to Know

 What Is the Global Capacity of Nuclear Power

-Our World in Data: Share of primary energy from nuclear, 2021
+Our World in Data: Share of primary energy consumption from nuclear, 2023

 What Is the Carbon Footprint of Nuclear Power